Practices for Connection, Collaboration, Rest, and Resilience

 Basic Needs Resources

--Rose City Resource Guide from StreetrootsOther Resources of Potential Interest
+-Rose City Resource Guide from StreetrootsOther Resources of Potential Interest (in no particular order)

 -a Haudenosaunee thanksgiving prayer